What Waiting for a Second Marshmallow Doesn’t Prove (##)

 This makes sense because Mischel’s primary focus was on strategies for how to think about (or stop thinking about) something attractive – and how those strategies may be related to other skills down the line.
 Those later outcomes weren’t associated with the ability to defer gratification, per se, but only with the ability to distract oneself when distractions weren’t provided by the experimenters.
 What’s more, the ability to invent a distraction turned out to be correlated with plain old intelligence — a very interesting finding because other writers (like Duckworth) have argued that intelligence and self-discipline are totally different things and that we should train children to acquire the latter.

 3. Almost everyone who cites these experiments assumes that it’s better to wait for two marshmallows — that is, to defer gratification.
 But is that always true?
 Mischel, for one, didn’t think so.
 “In a given situation,” he and his colleagues wrote, “postponing gratification may or may not be a wise or adaptive choice.”
 Sometimes a marshmallow in the hand is better than two in the bush.
 It’s true, for example, that if you spend too much of your money when you’re young, you may regret it when you’re old.
 But how much should you deprive yourself — and perhaps your children — in order to accumulate savings for retirement?
+(As one writer reminded us, “Those who cannot stop planning for the future are doomed to labor for a life they will never fully live.”)

 Moreover, while some tasks favor waiting, others favor taking what you can right now.
 In one experiment, researchers fiddled with the algorithm that determined how points were earned in a simulation game and then tracked the interaction between that change and the players’ personalities.
 “Impulsivity,” they concluded, “is not a purely maladaptive trait but one whose consequences hinge on the structure of the decision-making environment.”